-The entire staff has worked very hard to continue the implementation of the Common Core State Standards and improve our already strong knowledge and use of technology in every classroom.
-We continue to implement the district's visual and performing arts plan and are proud to offer a full music program that includes string, band, song-flute, choir, and classroom music components.
+We continue to implement the district's visual and performing arts plan and are proud to offer a music program that includes band for the upper grades.
 Lower grades also participate in regular sing-alongs.

-Scotia Union School District has an excellent Food Service Program.
-The dietary guidelines and nutritional standards are met each year and the safety and sanitation plan demonstrates best practices.
+Scotia Union School District has an excellent Food Service Program, including fresh vegetables from our green house and free hot breakfast for all students.
 Scotia students are offered a variety of fresh fruits and vegetables, soups, sandwiches, yogurts, a salad bar, as well as entrees made from scratch daily.
-Scotia School also provides daily free breakfast to all students.